Two day glass fusing workshop for beginners and improvers

 What’s included in the price?

-As well as lunches, refreshments and onsite parking, the cost of the course includes fusing and slumping your glass & a generous amount of clear float glass for your first project(s), and then enough Bullseye glass to make a couple of things approximately 20 x 20cm in size, or more smaller things.
+As well as lunches, refreshments and onsite parking, the cost of the course includes fusing and slumping your glass.
+We also include a generous amount of clear float glass for your first project(s), and then enough Bullseye glass to make a couple of things approximately 20 x 20cm in size, or more smaller things.
 If you work particularly quickly and would like extra glass, we can simply charge you for the extra.

 On the other hand, you might choose to spend the whole two days working on a single masterpiece, especially if you’ve done fusing before and have something particular in mind.
 Do get in touch if you’ve done fusing before and would like to try some new techniques.